HeidariSina/Food-For-You/README.md

 # Food For You

-This is a App Developed By Sina Heidari with help of Bahare Beheshti, Mohhomad Barabadi and Sara Heidari.
+This is a App Developed By Sina Heidari with help of Bahare Beheshti, Mohhomad Barabadi and Sara Heidari. <br/>
-In this app you have found recepies about Main dishes, Snacks and even Drinks.
+In this app you cab found recipes about Main dishes, Snacks and even Drinks.<br/>
+Most of the recipes are from BBC Good Food website and Persian recipes are from iran-cuisine website

 ## Main Dish

-In the Main Dish there are more than 50 recepies.
+In the Main Dish there are more than 50 recipes.
 Main categories are : Persian , Pasta , Breakfast and Salad

 ## Drinks